bmachado90/TUI-Challenge/README.md

 # TUI-Challenge
  Tui QA Recruitment Test

-The scoope of this Test is to perfom some UI Automation flows in the https://www.saucedemo.com website.
+The scope of this Test is to perform some UI Automation flows in the https://www.saucedemo.com website.

 The tests were implemented in **Cypress using Typescript and Cucumber as a BDD.**